College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 - contributing to a DfE webinar to promote learning

-The lead college and partner college or colleges must work together to:
+The lead applicant college and improvement partner college or colleges must work together to:

 - understand the challenges you face